Scholar Support Hub

 Improper Citation

-Donec facilisis tortor ut augue.
-Citing sources incorrectly, citing works you have not read, or listing references that do not support the claims made in the text.
+Citing sources inaccurately, referencing works you have not actually read, or listing references that do not substantively support the specific claims made in your text.

 Example: Citing a secondary source as if you read the primary paper, without disclosing this in the citation.